 OLLI-UA is a 501(c)(3) Affiliate of the University of Arizona.
 This collaborative effort is overseen by a Program Manager, a Board of Directors, and Campus Councils.
 All three entities work together to assure that the program runs smoothly administratively, is governed consistently, and is responsive to members at both the local and the program-wide levels.

-Members are welcome and encouraged to attend OLLI-UA Board meetings.
+OLLI-UA members* are welcome and encouraged to attend our Board meetings.

 David Shawver, President